apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 ## Why Apache APISIX?

 During the selection of gateway, we have carried out the actual test.
-Compared with other gateways, APISIX can basically achieve 90% of the functions of NGINX, and supports a variety of load balancing strategies and mechanisms that support multilingual plug-ins.
+Compared with other gateways, APISIX can basically achieve 90% of the functions of NGINX, and supports a variety of load balancing strategies and mechanisms that support multilingual plugins.
 It also supports soft WAF, which can cover 95% of our security business scenarios.
 As a cloud native API gateway, APISIX also provides powerful logging functions and supports custom log formats.
 Therefore, access log can be directly connected to elk.
-Since APISIX also supports the development of custom plug-ins, it can be flexibly extended according to our needs.
-Thanks to the basic functions of APISIX and the powerful plug-in system, the development cost can be effectively reduced.
+Since APISIX also supports the development of custom plugins, it can be flexibly extended according to our needs.
+Thanks to the basic functions of APISIX and the powerful plugin system, the development cost can be effectively reduced.

 ## Automation operation and maintenance platform architecture